Personal income tax

 The property tax is administered by each city and town in Connecticut.
 If you have questions about the tax bill or mill rate on your real property (home) or personal property (including your automobile), contact the tax collector in the town in which the property is located.

-The state of Connecticut Office of Policy and Management website offers Word documents on which you can find your local assessor and your local tax collector.
+The state of Connecticut Office of Policy and Management website offers Excel documents on which you can find your local assessor and your local tax collector.

 Oct.
 1 is the assessment date for all municipalities.
 All owners of personal property, other than registered motor vehicles, must file a declaration with the assessor on or before Nov.
 1.

 A Connecticut resident who made qualifying property tax payments on eligible property may be able to claim a credit against state income tax liability.
-The maximum property tax credit for the 2013 tax year is $300 per return.
+The maximum property tax credit is $300 per return.
 Connecticut's Department of Revenue Services offers an online property tax credit calculator.

 Inheritance and estate taxes